jaydeeprami/JD-Event-Listing/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A simple Event listing with Google map and Google Calendar integrate for Create Event.
+A simple Event listing with Google Map and Google Calendar integrate for Create Event.

 Welcome to the JD Event Listing repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development